AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/api-reference.md

 ## configureWithAppId

 The `configureWithAppId` API can be used to download the configuration for the provided app ID and apply the configuration to the current session.
 For more information about configuration in Mobile Core, please refer to the [Configuration API reference](configuration/api-reference.md#configurewithappid).

 ## configureWithFileInAssets

-You can bundle a JSON configuration file in the app's Assets folder and use `configureWithFileInAssets` API to replace or complement the configuration that was downloaded using the [`configureWithAppId`](#configurewithappid) API.
+You can bundle a JSON configuration file in the app's assets folder and use `configureWithFileInAssets` API to replace or complement the configuration that was downloaded using the [`configureWithAppId`](#configurewithappid) API.
 For more information about configuration in Mobile Core, please refer to the [Configuration API reference](configuration/api-reference.md#configurewithfileinassets).

 ## configureWithFileInPath

 You can bundle a JSON configuration file in you app package and use `configureWithFileInPath` API to replace or complement the configuration that was downloaded using the [`configureWithAppId`](#configurewithappid) API.
 For more information about configuration in Mobile Core, please refer to the [Configuration API reference](configuration/api-reference.md#configurewithfileinpath).

 ## dispatch / dispatchEvent